 College students or their coaches must submit a collegiate eligibility form verifying full time enrollment and a minimum cumulative GPA of 2.0.
 Students have 8 semesters or 5 years of eligibility, whichever comes first.

 Division I: A D1 team consists of a maximum of 6 riders: 2 Open/Non Pro; 2 Limited/Intermediate; 2 Novice.
 A school may enter a team with less than six but no less than four members.

 Division II: A D2 team consists of four riders competing in any of the following divisions: Limited, Intermediate, Novice.
 A school fielding a D1 team is not eligible to have a D2 team.
 A school can not have more than two D2 teams, and instead must field a D1 team.

-Collegiate scholarships are also available to full time college students competing in the Stock Horse Futurity and Derby during the World Show.
+Collegiate scholarships are also available to full time college students competing in the Stock Horse Derby during the World Show.
 For more information on these scholarships, click here.

 Complete and official collegiate rules are available in the Stock Horse Handbook.

 Texas Tech, 2016 Stock Horse World Champion Team